Johk3/physik/README.md

 # Small scale physics engine
 This project demonstrates a simple OpenGL application using GLFW3 and GLEW.
-It currently only displays N-body 2D physics.
+This version displays N-body 3D physics.
 <table>
   <tr>
     <td>